 What is a Parent PLUS Loan?

-The Federal Direct PLUS Loan Program requires a 4.272% origination and default fee.
-The total fee amount is 4.272% or 95.728% of the gross loan amount.
-The U.S. Department of Education deducts the fees before you receive any loan money, so the loan amount you actually receive will be less than the amount you have to repay.
+The Federal Direct PLUS Loan Program requires a 4.276% origination and default fee.
+The U.S. Department of Education deducts the fees before you receive any loan money, so the loan amount you actually receive will be 95.724% of the certified amount.

 The interest rate for Direct PLUS Loans is a fixed rate of 6.31%.
 Interest is charged on Direct PLUS Loans during all periods, beginning on the date of your loan's first disbursement.
 To find out more information on interest rates for Direct PLUS Loans, contact the Direct Loan Servicing Center at 800-557-7394.